mpepping/docker-cyberchef/README.md

 GCHQ [CyberChef](https://github.com/gchq/CyberChef/) in a container.
 CyberChef is *the* **Cyber Swiss Army Knife** web app for encryption, encoding, compression and data analysis.

+New container-images for both the [CyberChef master branch](https://github.com/gchq/CyberChef) as well as new [CyberChef releases](https://github.com/gchq/CyberChef/releases) are build on a daily base.
+See [https://hub.docker.com/r/mpepping/cyberchef/](https://hub.docker.com/r/mpepping/cyberchef/).

 ## Run